 Limited funding for this work creates a significant need for technical assistance in the 38,000 local communities across our nation.
 In 1982, the Federal Highway Administration recognized this need by creating the Local Technical Assistance Program (LTAP).

-The CT Training and Technical Assistance Center (T2 Center) at the University of Connecticut is Connecticut’s Local Technical Assistance Program, one of 51 centers in the United States funded by the Federal Highway Administration and the State Department of Transportation.
+The CT T2 Center at UConn is Connecticut's Local Technical Assistance Program, one of 58 local and tribal centers in the United States funded by the Federal Highway Administration and State Departments of Transportation.